SaaS Retention Metrics: Lessons from Free-to-Play Games

 While user acquisition analysis looks at the new user retention from a milestone standpoint and a consecutive daily retention standpoint to optimize the new user flow, the overall DAU retention analysis looks at all player retention, which is critical for managing the player base for an extended life.
 For new players, the Dx curve retention (D1, D7, D14, etc.) is aggregated into a single new user retention metric.
 We also add a current user and lapsed returner retention metric that can be independently optimized and help model longer-term user behavior.
 Using these three retention metrics is essential for products that regularly engage users for the long term beyond the two-week new user experience.

-The three user return rates (new, return, and current), also known as church, are expressed positively as the complement of the corresponding lapse rates to indicate the weekly retention of users that needs to be maximized.
+The three user return rates (new, return, and current), also known as churn, are expressed positively as the complement of the corresponding lapse rates to indicate the weekly retention of users that needs to be maximized.
 They are all expressed as week over week retention rates because user analysis is done using WAU and thus they are all basing their retention on comparable units.
 Collectively, these user retention rates are referred to as the *URR retention metrics.

 New User Return Rate (NURR) is how well we retain new users week over week.
 Quantitatively, NURR calculates of all the users who used the product for the first time between t-7 and t-13, what percentage returned to use between t-0 and t-6.